Balvald/ArtemisScannerTracker/README.md

     - Distance to a Scan is red while being closer than the Clonal Colonial Range of the exobiological biology
     - Distance to a Scan turns green once you ventured further on the planet from the scan than its Clonal Colonial Range
     - Once both Scans are green the Current position will light up green as well.
+- #8 AST Codex Button
+    - Opens a new window that shows all the scanned and sold exobiological and exploration data the plugin has tracked.
-- #8 Finished Scan display.
+- #9 Finished Scan display.
 Shows how many Scans are in the current system.
     - Lists them by Planet names assigned to their respective species.
     - The Button expands and collapses the list of finished scans.
     - Scans with "*" around the Planet name have not been sold yet and will be lost upon death.
-    - _New_ Shows how many Scans are finished on the planet you're located on and shows how many exobiology scans are left.
+    - Shows how many Scans are finished on the planet you're located on and shows how many exobiology scans are left.
-    - _New_ Names of Species that you've already scanned on a planet will be green once you're located on said planet.
+    - Names of Species that you've already scanned on a planet will be green once you're located on said planet.

 ### Settings
 ![Preferences](./pictures/ASTsettingsV031dev.png "settings page/preferences ui")